Novout/betterwrite/README.md

 With **betterwrite.io**, transform your editor's appearance in a way that showcases your creativity even more.
 The editor offers a number of customization tools, allowing the user greater flexibility and contentment with the tool.

-- Modify the editor's size and font
+- Modify the editor's size and font;

-- Choose a background image (.gif supported)
+- Choose a background image (.gif supported);

-- Transparency items for better use of the image.
+- Transparency items for better use of the image;

-- Default color themes
+- Default color themes.

 <p align="center">
   <img src="./.github/example.png" width="100%" />